Content

 These issues occur in people with moderate or severe forms of mental illness, such as severe depression or bipolar disorder.

-If you’ve been diagnosed with a mental health condition that’s associated with self-harm, your therapy may ask you this question.
+If you’ve been diagnosed with a mental health condition that’s associated with self-harm, your therapist may ask you this question.

 While a question like this may seem alarming, it’s important to keep in mind that your therapist wants to make sure you’re safe.
 If you have self-harmed, or if you have suicidal thoughts, your therapist needs to make sure that you receive the necessary care and attention.